alkhe/fluxette/README.md

 ## Getting Started

 First, create your action types.
+While a module exporting constants isn't strictly necessary to use `fluxette`, they are recommended for a structured application.
 These are important, because they define the behaviors your application.
 They will be used by your stores and in your actions. `fluxette` has no notion of action creators; they are simply userland functions that aid you in creating actions.
 You can use `fluxette` without any action creators at all.

 **types.js**
 ```js